Complete classification of the Dehn functions of Bestvina-Brady groups: Preliminaries

 The \emph{complement} of $\Gamma$ is the graph $\compl{\Gamma}$ with the same vertex set as $\Gamma$, such that two vertices are adjacent in $\compl{\Gamma}$ if and only if they are not adjacent in $\Gamma$.
 Note that $\Gamma$ is irreducible if and only if its complement is connected.
 More generally, the graph $\Gamma$ admits a unique decomposition (up to the order) $\Gamma = \Gamma_1 \ast \dots \ast \Gamma_k$, where $\Gamma_1, \dots, \Gamma_k$ are irreducible subgraphs of $\Gamma$; these can be characterised as the connected components of the complement of $\Gamma$.

 Let $ \Lambda$ be a reducible subgraph of $ \Gamma $.
 We say that $ \Lambda $ is \emph{maximal} if it is maximal with respect to inclusion among all reducible subgraphs of $ \Gamma $.
-We say that $\Lambda$ is \emph{essential} if it is a join $\Lambda_1 \ast \Lambda_2$ of exactly two irreducible subgraphs, each of which has at least two vertices.
-Equivalently, an essential reducible graph is a graph whose complement has exactly two connected components, neither of which is a single vertex.
+We say that $\Lambda$ is \emph{essentially $2$-reducible} if it is a join $\Lambda_1 \ast \Lambda_2$ of exactly two irreducible subgraphs, each of which has at least two vertices.
+Equivalently, an essentially $2$-reducible graph is a graph whose complement has exactly two connected components, neither of which is a single vertex.